redalisa/thesis/README.md

 [Wikipageviews.ipynb](https://github.com/redalisa/thesis/blob/main/Wikipageviews.ipynb)

+### Data:

 The original dataset and processed datasets are not included due to the size limits of the repository.
 Can be shared upon request.
 The unprocessed dataset can be directly accessed from: https://etsin.fairdata.fi/dataset/a222ce79-6448-4942-b154-02d55df66a2e

+Access to global shapefiles: https://thematicmapping.org/downloads/world_borders.php
+Access to hotspot shapefiles: https://zenodo.org/records/3261807

 ### APIs used: